 Remember Raymond, the cashier Tyler holds up in the back parking lot of a convenience store?
 Tyler makes it seem like he’s going to off Raymond.
 But not before asking some questions.
 “What did you want to be, Raymond K. Hessel?”
 The answer?
 A veterinarian!

 The scene ends with Tyler threatening Raymond.
-If Raymond’s not on the path to becoming a vet in 6 weeks, Tyler will off him.
+If Raymond’s not on the path to becoming a vet in 6 weeks, Tyler will hunt him down.
 Jack chastises Tyler.
 Why do that?
 What was the point of that?

 Tyler: “Tomorrow will be the most beautiful day of Raymond K. Hessel’s life.
 His breakfast will taste better than any meal you and I have ever tasted.”

 On the surface, what Tyler’s referring to is Raymond’s joy at still being alive.
 After a near-death experience, still being alive is pretty wonderful.
 But the beauty goes beyond that.
 Raymond had given into his own sense of obstruction.
 Becoming a vet involved “too much school.”
-But Raymond has to pursue becoming a vet or Tyler will get rid of him.
+But Raymond has to pursue becoming a vet or else.
 Tyler’s removed the obstruction.
 Meaning Raymond is finally able to commit to becoming a vet—it’s literally a matter of life or death.

 Think about that in terms of the last shot.